 A student’s grade point average (GPA) is computed by dividing the total number of grade points earned by the total unit value of graded upper-division, graduate, and professional courses undertaken at UC San Diego with the exception of those undertaken in UC San Diego Extension (see “Grading”).

 Grades of S, U, I, IP, NR, and W are excluded in computing a grade point average.
-Lower-division course work units are not used in computing a graduate student’s grade point average or in satisfying program requirements for a higher degree, with the exception of language courses taken by students in the MIA and MPIA program.
+Lower-division course work units are not used in computing a graduate student’s grade point average or in satisfying program requirements for a higher degree, with the exception of language courses taken by students in the MIA program.

 Each department or group prepares, not later than the second week of each spring quarter, a detailed, written evaluation of each of its doctoral or MFA students.
 These evaluations are designed to inform students of their progress and to improve communications between faculty and graduate students.
-Evaluations are discussed with students who may elect to add written comments before signing the copy of the evaluation sent to the Office of Graduate Studies.
+Evaluations are discussed with students who may elect to add written comments before signing the copy of the evaluation sent to the Graduate Division.
 A student’s signature on the evaluation indicates knowledge of the assessment but does not necessarily signify agreement.

 To be in good standing academically a graduate student must meet departmental standards including a satisfactory spring evaluation, maintain a GPA of 3.0 or the equivalent in upper-division, graduate, and professional course work, and must not have accumulated more than a total of eight units of F and/or U grades overall, unless departmental standards specify more stringent grade requirements.